— 28 attributes · Save once · Reuse across SKUs

 Why does garment-led control beat ChatGPT, Midjourney, or generic image tools for fashion PDPs?

-What should our team check before publishing a synthetic model across product pages?
+What should our team check before publishing synthetic model imagery on product pages?

-Can we connect saved models to Shopify-scale or PLM-linked production pipelines?
+Can we connect saved models to Shopify-scale or PLM-driven workflows through the API?